Accountant’s Australia Crypto Tax Guide

-How should an accountant navigate cryptocurrency tax in 2022?
+How should an accountant navigate cryptocurrency tax?
 What do you need to know now to keep your clients safe and your firm in good standing?
-How do you go about reporting the really complicated stuff, like DeFi, margin trading and futures?
+How do you go about reporting the really complicated stuff, like DeFi, margin trading, and futures?

 To get you equipped we’ve pulled together everything you need to know in our Accountant’s Guide to Australian Cryptocurrency Tax.
 This guide follows the latest guidance issued by the ATO - albeit the guidance is still somewhat limited, particularly in regard to DeFi investments.

 We’ve also rounded up additional resources available from the Koinly Crypto Tax Academy.
 We recommend that you bookmark these pages for future reference.

 Another excellent resource is our list of blog posts devoted to understanding the statements and transaction history available from Australia’s most popular crypto exchanges including Binance Australia and CoinSpot.
 We’ve linked these at the bottom of this page.

 Finally, before we get started, our Ultimate Cryptocurrency Tax Guide Australia is a great read for beginners, or for clients wanting to get up to speed on how their crypto assets are taxed.
 We recommend sending a link to prospective crypto tax clients as a helpful way of starting off on the same page.

 So with the housekeeping out of the way, let’s dive in…